youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### start_associations_once

-Use this API action to run an association immediately and only one time.
+Runs an association immediately and only one time.

 Type annotations for `boto3.client("ssm").start_associations_once` method.